urfave/gfmrun/README.md

 ### Shell

-If a code example has a declared language of `shell`, then `gfmxr` will write the source to a temporary file and run it via whatever executable is first in line to respond to `bash`.
+If a code example has a declared language that can be mapped to the linguist definition of `shell`, then `gfmxr` will write the source to a temporary file and run it via whatever executable is first in line to respond to `bash`.

 <!-- {
   "output": "[jJ]ust the way you like it"